Latest Post

 Dr. Dre frequented a club called Eve’s After Dark to watch various DJs and rappers performing live, influenced by the Grandmaster Flash song “The Adventures of Grandmaster Flash on the Wheels of Steel.”
 He later became a DJ in the club, first going by the moniker “Dr. J,” after Julius Erving, his favorite basketball star.
 At the club, he encountered aspiring rapper Antoine Carnaby, who would later join N.W.An as DJ Yella.

-Soon after, he changed his identity to Dr. Dre, a combination of his prior nickname Dr. J and his first name, and began referring to himself in the the “Master of Mixology.”
+Soon after, he changed his identity to Dr. Dre, a combination of his prior nickname Dr. J and his first name, and began referring to himself in the “Master of Mixology.”
 Dre eventually joined the World Class Wreckin’ Cru, a musical group that released its debut album in 1985 on the Kru-Cut label.

 1986–1991: N.W.A. and Ruthless Records